microsoft/MS-LaTTE/README.md

 ### Note

-As described in our [paper](https://arxiv.org/abs/2111.06902), a pipeline to preserve user privacy was run on the source data to de-anonymize it.
+As described in our [paper](https://arxiv.org/abs/2111.06902), a pipeline to preserve user privacy was run on the source data to anonymize it.
 This included a replacement of names and numbers with random alternatives.
 As a result, there are some task descriptions in the data that may appear strange, such as "0 cucumbers" or "0 nails".

 ## Citation